 - Yes.
 Introduction To Photography.

-- If you have not taken the Introduction To Photography Class with Sam D’Amico, please take the Basic Photography And Basic Camera Operation Test.
+- If you have not taken the Introduction to Photography Class with Sam D’Amico, please take the Basic Photography and Basic Camera Operation Test.
 A score of at least 90% on the test and a discussion with Sam regarding your photography practice are required to be considered for participation in this class.

 *Contact Sam for more information